Made with

 When processes include loops or feedback steps, these connections should be placed carefully to avoid confusion.

-These structures are often combined into layout types such as linear flowcharts, branching diagrams, and cross-functional (swimlane) diagrams that organize processes across roles or systems.
+These structures are often combined into layout types such as linear flowcharts, branching diagrams, and cross-functional (swimlane) diagrams.

 Choosing between these layout types depends on process complexity, number of decision points, and whether responsibilities must be separated across roles or systems.

-In advanced diagrams, these structures may extend to cross-functional layouts, grouped areas, or multi-level diagrams separating high-level overviews from detailed subprocesses.
+In more advanced diagrams, these structures may extend into cross-functional layouts, grouped areas, or multi-level diagrams that separate high-level overviews from detailed subprocesses.

 This flowchart structure visual shows how a process enters the diagram, branches at a decision point, merges again, and exits in a clear and readable way.